 Part-time Instructor, Contemporary Dance

-In 2000 she completed her Master’s degree in Dance exploring the creative process through the sensorial relationship of the body with the planet and others.
+In 2000 she completed her Master’s degree in Dance exploring the creative process through the sensorial relationship of the moving body with the planet/environment and others.
 Since then she continues to explore that «chemistry of the senses» through her choreographic works and research.
 With her creation mute / sense veu / en silence – named Best Choreography 2006 by Hour’s Best - she uses the map of her political origins as a metaphor to investigate different methods of communication with her dancers.
-Her more recent creations include in-perfections – solo sans territoire created at the Cultural Space Georges-Émile-Lapalme, the choreographic installation Transparent Shift that invites the audience to view the dance from under a plexiglass stage; the conference-performance Isabel de Mariani – walking affects where every step was modulated by the inflexion of the voice of a testimony.
+Since then, other creations include in-perfections – solo sans territoire, the choreographic installation Transparent Shift that invites the audience to view the dance from under a plexiglass stage; the conference-performance Isabel de Mariani – walking affects where every step was modulated by the inflexion of the voice of a testimony.
 More recently she is unfolding and working on her project Choreo-Haptic Encounters to revisit notions of identity-alterity through a sensory perspective.
-It includes amongst other Poetica de la Relacion performed in the interior patio of El Arsenal Museum (San Juan, Puerto Rico).
-She is right now working on the project Choreo-haptic Encounters, fostering in-betweenness to revisit notions of identity-alterity.
-Meanwhile she is also assisting choreographers Maria Kefirova and Isabel Mohn in their artistic process.
+It includes amongst other Poetica de la Relacion performed in the interior patio of El Arsenal Museum (San Juan, Puerto Rico), the participative installation Café haptique / Haptic Café (Montreal), and Embodying In-Betweeness (Montreal, Vienna, Sao Paolo).

-Since 2010, she has been sharing her sensory research and giving workshops in international seminars and congresses (Montreal, Buenos Aires, Yokohama and Vienna) unfolding and questioning the practice and kinaesthetic knowledge from a socio-political and embodied perspective as well as the translatability from embodiment into digital media.
-In July 2017 she will pursue investigations and exchanges with the new Embodied Research Working Group in Sao Paulo (IFTR 2017), with the Instituto de Investigaciones Gino Germani in Buenos Aires promoting inter-disciplinary dialogues between the artistic and the academic, and will end her South America journey in Brasilia working with the theatre company Teatro do Instante.
+Since 2010, she has been sharing her sensory research giving workshops and presentation in international seminars (North/South America, Asia and Europe) unfolding and questioning the practice and sensory knowledge from an embodied and socio-political perspective.
+In July 2017 she pursued investigations and exchanges with the Embodied Research Working Group in Sao Paulo, with the Instituto de Investigaciones Gino Germani in BuenosAires, promoting inter-disciplinary dialogues between the artistic and the academic, and ended her South America journey in Brasilia working and giving professional workshops with the theatre company Teatro do Instante.
 More recently she shared in practice Haptic Encounters: Embodying Reciprocity in Santa Barbara during the Body-Mind Centering Conference.